gowestyang/grandma-stock-valuation/README.md

 ### Python Scripts
 Refer to `example_valuation_and_portfolio_allocation.ipynb` for sample scripts to
 * Load data from Yahoo finance
-* Evaluate valuation with GSV model
+* Valuate the instruments with GSV model
 * Visualize the result
 * Construct a portfolio